hgilani/markdown-editor/README.md

 # Markdow Editor

-NOTE: This is experimental at this momemnt and not ready for prime time.
+NOTE: This is experimental at this moment and not ready for prime time.

 markdown-editor using jQuery.
 Simple, powerful, feature rich and easily customizable.